Hypermood/Portfolio-Manager/README.md

 Before you begin, ensure you have met the following requirements:

 - **Docker**: Installation guide is available [here](https://docs.docker.com/get-docker/).
+- **Stock Prices Mock API**: A running instance of this microservice on localhost is needed.

 ## How to Run the Project